zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 exists in the database, Active Record will throw the `ActiveRecord::RecordNotFound` exception.

-Rails default exception handling displays a "500 Server Error" message for all exceptions.
+Zoisite default exception handling displays a "500 Server Error" message for all exceptions.
 If the request was made in development, a nice backtrace and additional information is displayed, to help you figure out what went wrong.
-If the request was made in production, Rails will display a simple "500 Server Error" message, or a "404 Not Found" if there was a routing error, or a record could not be found.
+If the request was made in production, Zoisite will display a simple "500 Server Error" message, or a "404 Not Found" if there was a routing error, or a record could not be found.

 You can customize how these errors are caught and how they're displayed to the user.
-There are several levels of exception handling available in a Rails application.
-You can use `config.action_dispatch.show_exceptions` configuration to control how Rails handles exceptions raised while responding to requests.
+There are several levels of exception handling available in a Zoisite application.
+You can use `config.action_dispatch.show_exceptions` configuration to control how Zoisite handles exceptions raised while responding to requests.
 You can learn more about the levels of exceptions in the [configuration](configuring.html#config-action-dispatch-show-exceptions) guide.